jfrog/tome/docs/overview/quickstart.md

 ## Step 4: Run Your New Command!

-Now you can execute your `dt` script from anywhere using its full **tome** name (`namespace:command_name`):
+Now you can execute your `agecalc` script from anywhere using its full **tome** name (`namespace:command_name`):

-    $ tome utils:dt
+    $ tome utils:agecalc 1990-07-25

-This will output the current date and time in ISO format.
+This will output the age in years.
+For example (output depends on the current date):

-Let's try the options:

-    $ tome utils:dt --utc

-This shows the current time in UTC.

-    $ tome utils:dt --format "%Y-%m-%d"

-This shows only the current date.

-    $ tome utils:dt --format "%H:%M:%S on %A" --utc

-This shows the UTC time and the day of the week.
+    You are 34 years old.

 ## Step 5: See Your Command Listed